 Here’s my story and why I founded The Whole Dancer:

 After high school I studied dance and arts administration at Butler University.
-Upon graduation I danced with The Louisville Ballet, then I freelanced in the Boston area before my mental demons ended my career…
+Upon graduation I danced with The Louisville Ballet, then I freelanced in the Boston area.
+My career ended early because I was burnt out.

-As a professional dancer, I found myself constantly struggling with body image, food, confidence and all of my perceived shortcomings as a dancer and artist.
+From student thru professional, I found myself constantly struggling with body image, food choices, confidence and all of my perceived shortcomings as a dancer and artist.
 I was not setting personal goals and my life felt totally out of whack and imbalanced.

 There was a nagging (and very real) fear that I could be fired at any moment and might not get another job.
 I wasn’t confident in my technique or facility and I persistently felt like my body just wasn’t right.
 Through all of this, Gilmore Girls and emotional eating provided solace, Rory and Lorelai just made me feel less alone.

 All my struggles as a dancer ultimately led to an interest in holistic health (first, I had to get myself to a healthy, self-loving place).
 I studied to be a Health Coach at the Institute for Integrative Nutrition.
 Through my studies I achieved a balanced, beautiful, happy life and I am finally at peace with my body and my dancing.
-I now enjoy yoga, teaching and taking Xtend Barre classes, and dancing just for myself and most importantly I’m confident in my skin.
+I’m now obsessed with the Pilates reformer, teaching and taking Xtend Barre classes, and dancing just for myself.
+Most importantly I’m confident in my skin.

 Before starting The Whole Dancer, I thought maybe it was just me…maybe I was alone with my struggles.
 As I talked with more and more dancers I realized the fears we all encounter are very similar.

-I created The Whole Dancer to help you get out of your own head.
+I created The Whole Dancer to help you reach your highest possible level as a dancer.

-Here at The Whole Dancer you’ll find individual coaching and group programs to fit every need and budget.
-I also provide lots of resources at no – charge because my goal is to help as many of you as possible to find balance and true happiness as you work towards your dance goals.
+Dancers from New York City Ballet, American Ballet Theatre, Boston Ballet, and aspiring dancers from around the world have participated in individual coaching and group programs from The Whole Dancer.
+There are options to fit every need and budget and many resources are provided at no – charge in order to support as many dancers as possible to find balance and true happiness as you work towards your dance goals.

 Lots of love!!

 ps.
-If you’d like to stay in the loop and become a part of The Whole Dancer community – submit your email address and receive a FREE “Dancer’s Best Body Checklist”!
+If you’d like to stay in the loop and become a part of The Whole Dancer community – submit your email address and receive a FREE Cheatsheet “50 – Tips to get back in Dancing Shape”!